sathvikj/sql/README.md

 # Classic Models
    These are the practice questions that I did when learning sql for the first time.
 Solutions doesn't include functions and stored
-   procedures file Classicmodelsdb.sql is the database and file Classicmodels is a .txt file and has solutions
+   procedures.
+There are 2 files one with database and other with solutions
 # About HackerRank
   Solution to all the hackerrank challenges only listed the queries with the difficulty level medium & hard and ignored the easy one's
 # Q&A